mrbhawnish/Sprint-Challenge--Java-Fundamentals-piggybank/README.md

     I have implemented "inheritance" by making use of "extends" keyword thus inheriting all of the methods into the current interface class.
 2. Explain the three steps needed to run a Java application (using the JDK) including what each step does and how those step correlate to running a JavaScript application.
-    1- javac <package-name>/*.java     // **Runs the java compiler to create .class files containing the bytecode for each .java file // In
+  -  1- javac <package-name>/*.java     // **Runs the java compiler to create .class files containing the bytecode for each .java file // In

-    2- java cvfe <jar-filename.jar> <package-name.Main> <package-name/*.class>  // **Creates our .jar file archiving all of our .class files in it for easy distribution. c - create a jar file
-    v - generate verbose output for each file f - specific jar output file to be create <jar-filename.jar>
+   - 2- java cvfe <jar-filename.jar> <package-name.Main> <package-name/*.class>  // **Creates our .jar file archiving all of our .class files in it for easy distribution. c - create a jar file v - generate verbose output for each file f - specific jar output file to be create <jar-filename.jar>
-    e - sets the main class also called the Entry point in this case "<package-name.Main>" 3- java -jar <jar-filename.jar> // Executes our program by launching JVM (Java Virtual Machine), <jar-filename.jar> is our application name.
+    e - sets the main class also called the Entry point in this case "<package-name.Main>"

+   - 3- java -jar <jar-filename.jar> // Executes our program by launching JVM (Java Virtual Machine), <jar-filename.jar> is our application name.

+   - Instead of compiling in this traditional explicit way, when we use IntelliJ it compiles on the fly and remove this explicit compilation.
+Similarly Javascript is compiled on the fly, when the script is loaded the first thing that Javascript engine compilation does is compile into a bytecode and then execute it.
 3. Explain how Java being a strongly typed language affected you solution.
     I was able to produce a total of piggybank coins by storing the value as a double data type and this a great advantage of strongly typed language that we have to specify a data type to every variable.
 4. Can you explain the differences between Abstract Classes and Interfaces including how they are used in your